Natural History

 REDWOOD CLASSIC

 Ralph W. Andrews.
-A memorial to the magnificent natural redwood Sequoia trees in California.
-Outstanding photographs present 239 different views of redwood trees that are 3000 years old, on average, at various stages of use.
+"This book is one man's memorial to the magnificent natural redwood Sequoia trees in California."
+Through outstanding photos, Andrews presents 239 different views of redwood trees 3000 years old on average at various stages of use.
+These trees were used to build lumbering empires and kept thousands employed.
+Many of the lumbermen themselves are quoted in memories of their work on the old trees - hardships, inventions, earthquakes and fires, sawmills, logging camps, and shipping are remembered.
 8-1/4 x 10-1/2, 174p, 239 original b&w photos, 1958.

 R0493 paperback ...........US $12.95 CAN $16.95